CryptoRodeo/rhtap-dev-get-started/Tekton/README.md

 ### Component

-In your Components definition you can add the following:
+For your Component's definition you can add the following:
 ```yaml
 apiVersion: backstage.io/v1alpha1
 kind: Component